18th February 2015 (and updated since)

 Her biggest individual win came in the 1986 British Ladies’ Open Stroke Play Championship at Blairgowrie, where famous Scottish golfer, Jessie Valentine, aged 71, provided lodgings and caddied for her.
 She also won the 1987 Spanish Ladies’ Amateur Championship.

-She twice fell in the semi-finals of the British Ladies’ Open Amateur Championships.
+She twice lost in the semi-finals of the British Ladies’ Open Amateur Championships.

 Claire won the Irish Women’s Close Amateur Championship five times – in 1983, ’84, ’85, ’87 and ’91.